Labor Dome, Joshua Tree NP

-Labor Dome is a trad rock with 3 routes listed in the latest book I have access to.
-There is at least one additional line on this rock, and all are traditional.
-The rock's westwardly aspect makes it a good morning destination in the heat, or mid-day to afternoon destination in the summer.
+Labor Dome is a trad rock with over half a dozen routes.
+The rock's western aspect makes it a good morning destination in the heat, or mid-day to afternoon destination in the cold.

 Weather station 9.9 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Labor Dome:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Labor Dome:

 Featured Route For Labor Dome